WNGZ (AM)

-WNGZ (1490 kHz) is an AM radio station licensed to serve Watkins Glen, New York.
-The station is owned by Seven Mountains Media.
+WNGZ (1490 AM) is a radio station licensed to Watkins Glen, New York, United States.
+The station is owned by Seven Mountains Media and airs a classic hits format under the "Cool Radio" branding.
 The AM station first signed on in 1968 and has undergone numerous call letter and format changes since 1990.
 From 2014 to 2020 the AM station carried a classic country format.